Chaos on the hypercube: Symmetries

 Since the field strength is constant in space and is a two-form, it is invariant under inversion

 We choose the inverted coordinates to be $1-x_k$ instead of $-x_k$ so that the hypercube remains invariant too.
 Therefore, we expect a symmetry $A_d$ of the system acting on wave functions as

 and we seek a position-dependent phase factor $\Omega_d(\vec{x})$ so that $[A_d,H_d]=0$.
 Its global phase is still ambiguous, which can be fixed by requiring $A_d^2=\one_{2^d\times 2^d}$ as a phase convention.
-We claim that for $A_d$ to commute with the Hamiltonian, we have to make the choice
+We claim that the following choice does the job:

 where $S_\rho$ is defined as in equation \eqref{eqn:Sdef} and